jbampton/ruby-strip/README.md

     - *.rb

-Coming from a PHP background where leading and trailing white space can sometimes be problematic I thought I would be interesting to build a command line tool in Ruby (my first command line tool in Ruby)
+Coming from a PHP background where leading and trailing white space can sometimes be problematic I thought it would be interesting to build a command line tool in Ruby (my first command line tool in Ruby)

 To run simply clone this repo and then open a terminal and navigate to the directory where you cloned to.